 VPNs for torrenting will encrypt your data and won’t let hackers steal your information.
 The VPN server acts as a bridge between your computer and the internet.
 Loaded with a powerful antivirus and protection against spyware, malware and ransomware, it will protect your device against malicious attacks.

 That’s a good question.
 Have you ever wondered how they can catch torrent users?
 First, you should know that copyright holders are monitoring P2P traffic.
 Not all of it, of course, only the one that’s related to their copyrighted content.

 To start with, they find a torrent file that infringes copyrights (or worse, they upload their own malicious torrents – what we call torrent poisoning).
 It can come from PirateBay for example.
 And they add it to their torrent client, as you would do.
 Then, they can access the peers’ IP address, country, and the torrent client they use.
 Indeed, this information is visible to everyone sharing the file, under the Peers tab…

 After monitoring all the IPs downloading and uploading the torrent, they can trace the location of each pirate.
 And launch the process of copyright infringement.

 What are the risks you face?

-The risks depend on where you're located.
-But in most countries, authorities consider torrenting as an illegal activity, that remains a civil rather than a criminal offense.
+The risks depend on where you’re located.
+But in most countries, authorities consider torrenting as an illegal activity, that remains a civil rather than a criminal offence.
 And the sanctions can vary from a simple notice to a ruinous lawsuit and jail time.